SSWConsulting/SSW.People.Profiles/Eden-Liang/Eden-Liang.md

 quote:  "Actions speak louder than words"
 ---

-6 years of.NET development experience, 3 years React/Angular experience, Scrum Technical Team Leader.
+Eden is a passionate developer with over 6 years of.NET development experience, 3 years React/Angular experience, and is a Scrum Technical Team Leader.

-Eden loves to learn new technologies.
-All round developer good at Front-end.
-Did many presentations in community to introduce React.
+He loves to learn new technologies and is an all round developer who is particularly good at Front-end.
+As a React Evangelist, he has done many presentations in the community to introduce React.

-Eden graduated from Hangzhou Dianzi University major in Software Engineering.
+Eden graduated from Hangzhou Dianzi University majoring in Software Engineering.

-Eden has practised Scrum with his team when he worked in MIntcode.
+Eden originally practised Scrum with his team while working at MIntcode.

-Outside of work, Eden love to ride, play badminton
+Outside of work, Eden love to ride, and play badminton.